kohei-us/ixion/doc/document.rst

    an integer, it returns the sheet object at specified position (0-based).
 When the *arg* is a string, it returns the sheet object whose name matches that string.

+.. warning:: Prefer passing a sheet index to :meth:`get_sheet` than passing a
+             sheet name.
+When passing a sheet name as an argument, the current :meth:`get_sheet` implementation has to iterate through the sheet objects in the document to find a matching one.

 .. method:: Document.calculate()

    Calculate all formula cells within the document that are marked "dirty" i.e. either those formula cells whose direct